What's Rolfing: Structural Integration?

 Noel prior to and after 10 sessions of Rolfing: SI, 2016.

-Each session begins with structural and functional assessments of the person's body.
-I gather objective information from observing your posture and qualities of movement while getting feedback from your own experience.
-We will develop a strategy based on the goals for the session in relation to the goals for your series and then decide where to begin.
+Each session begins with structural and functional assessments of your body.
+The Rolfer gathers objective information from observing your posture and qualities of movement while getting feedback from your own felt experience.
+You and the Rolfer will develop a strategy based on the goals for the session in relation to the goals for your series and then decide where to begin.
+Common methods used are sustained pressure with the use of the Rolfer's body in order to encourage response in your body's connective tissue.
+A Rolfer may also encourage you to move while receiving manual work and explore movements on your own in order to observe, develop, and refine healthier postural patterns.

-Within your 10 Series framework the first three sessions are normally grouped together as superficial sessions since they are focused more on balancing you within your three-dimensional space; unwrapping structural elements so as to make it easier to go deeper into the territory with following sessions.
-The next four sessions are referred to as "core sessions" since they are focused more on clearing up the deeper elements comprising a your structure.
-The last three sessions are intended to begin the process of closing off a series by reintegrating you with structural changes made during the previous sessions.
-Though there's always more to do getting to the end of a series leaves you feeling new levels of embodiment with which you can take into improving the quality of your motion, thus the quality of your life.
+Within the classic 10 Series the first three sessions are grouped together as superficial sessions since they are focused more on balancing you within your three-dimensional space; unwrapping structural elements so as to make it easier to go deeper into the territory with following sessions.
+The next four sessions are referred to as core sessions since they are focused more on clearing up the deeper elements comprising your structure.
+The last three sessions are intended to begin the process of closing off a series through integration.
+Integration means you will be learning how to coordinate movement with the changes made during the series.
+Even though there's always more to do, getting to the end of a series leaves you with a deeper level of embodiment which lasts a lifetime.

 How often should I get Rolfed?